Pursuit to Haritan: Pursuit continues towards Aleppo

 Column "A" of Macandrew's 5th Cavalry Division continued the pursuit on 21 October to reach 5 mi north of Hama.

 The armoured cars conducted an extended reconnaissance on 22 October to reach Ma'arit el Na'aman, 35 mi away at noon without sighting the enemy.
-They continued their journey another 7 mi towards Aleppo to arrive near Khan Sebil, 44 mi north of Hama and half way to Aleppo, at 14:30.
+They continued their journey another 7 mi towards Aleppo to arrive near Khan Sebil, 44 mi north of Hama and halfway to Aleppo, at 14:30.
 Here "they sighted some enemy armoured cars and armed motor lorries."
 A 15 mi running battle was fought between the mobile forces of one German armoured car and six lorries and the 5th Cavalry Division's armoured cars.
 The "German armoured car, two armed lorries, and thirty–seven prisoners" were subsequently captured.

 The 5th Cavalry Division's armoured cars eventually reached Zor Defai 50 mi from Hama and only 20 mi south of Aleppo, in the late afternoon of 22 October before they turned back to just north of Khan Seraikin, where they bivouacked at Seraqab 9 mi from Khan Sebil and 30 mi from Aleppo.
 The 15th (Imperial Service) Cavalry Brigade reached Khan Shaikhun late in the afternoon of 22 October.